JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 ## Preparing your Chrome extension for release

-Your app’s name and description in your `manifest.json` should now be changed to something unique.
+Your app's name and description in your `manifest.json` should now be changed to something unique.
 Additionally, you might want to set a `` and a `version`.
 Whilst `version` must be numerical, `versionName` can be anything you want.
 [Semantic Versioning](https://semver.org/) is a good way of ensuring consistent, understandable version codes.

-Finally, right click your extension’s folder, and make a `.zip` archive of it (“Send to” -&gt; “Compressed (zipped) folder”).
+Finally, right click your extension's folder, and make a `.zip` archive of it ("Send to" -&gt; "Compressed (zipped) folder").

 ## Publishing your Chrome extension

 1. Go to the beta [Chrome Developer Dashboard](https://chrome.google.com/webstore/devconsole/) (you may need to opt in).
 2. Register as a developer, and pay the necessary $5 registration fee (to prevent spam).
-3. Click “New item” in the top right, and select your `.zip` file.
+3. Click "New item" in the top right, and select your `.zip` file.
 4. You will then have a draft extension, which needs the following fields to be filled in before publishing:
-    1. Extension’s language
+    1. Extension's language
-    2. Extension’s primary category
+    2. Extension's primary category
     3. 1-5 screenshots (1280×800 or 640×400)

 Once these 3 fields have been filled in, your extension is ready to publish!
-However, you’ll likely want to customise the support URLs, app icons, detailed description, and a few other pieces of metadata.
-When you’re ready to go, press “Publish item” in the top right.
+However, you'll likely want to customise the support URLs, app icons, detailed description, and a few other pieces of metadata.
+When you're ready to go, press "Publish item" in the top right.

-**Congratulations, it’s published!**
+**Congratulations, it's published!**

 [![](/wp-content/uploads/2018/12/dashboard.png)](/wp-content/uploads/2018/12/dashboard.png)